BhattAyush17/BhattAyush17/README.md

 I'm a passionate Data Science and Machine Learning enthusiast, driven by curiosity and creativity.<br>
 I enjoy transforming data into actionable insights, building intelligent systems, and collaborating on impactful projects.<br>
 My interests span **Machine Learning**, **Deep Learning**, **Computer Vision**, and **NLP**.<br>
-Currently, I'm working on scalable ML applications and sharing knowledge with the community.

 ---